covcom/304CEM/labs/02 Writing Modular Code/02 Modules/README.md

-# About
+# Classes and Modules

 This worksheet covers objects and functions again, but focuses on the advanced concepts of **prototypes** and **classes**.
 These code patterns are what brings out the full power of JS.
+Finally you will be introduced to the **AMD** module loader.

-In particular, the todo app in the `advanced_obj_fun` directory contains some example code that uses many of the key techniques you need to learn.
+In particular, the **todo** app in the `advanced_obj_fun` directory contains some example code that uses many of the key techniques you need to learn.

 ## 1 Object Oriented JavaScript